 Williamson Co.
 Woman Charged with TennCare Drug Fraud

-NASHVILLE, Tenn. - A Williamson County woman is charged with TennCare fraud in connection with selling prescription drugs she obtained using TennCare benefits.
+NASHVILLE, TN – A Williamson County woman is charged in Rutherford County with TennCare fraud in a case involving prescription painkillers.